PatrickEidemueller/Face-Morphing-Attack-Detection/README.md

 # Face-Morphing-Attack-Detection
-Developed a detection model for Face Morphing Attacks using PyTorch for the Biometrics module
+Developed a detection model for Face Morphing Attacks using PyTorch for the Master of Data Science Biometrics Systems module